JonahWhaler/llm-agent-toolkit/README.md

 * **Semantic**:
   * *SemanticChunker*: Split text into semantically coherent chunks.
   * *SimulatedAnnealingSemanticChunker*: Enhanced with Simulated Annealing optimization technique.

-# Planned Feature
-- A Cookbook with detailed implementation examples.

 # License
 This project is licensed under the GNU General Public License v3.0 License.
 See the [LICENSE](LICENSE) file for details.